lblancha528/mp-associative-arrays-maven/README.md

 **Acknowledgements**

 * Tuesday Evening Tutors: Charles and Ishita
-* Wednesday Evening Tutors: Ethan and Boston
+* Wednesday Evening Tutors: Ethan and Boston and Tiffany
 * Wednesday chat with Sarah Deschamps

 This code may be found at <https://github.com/lblancha528/mp-associative-arrays-maven>.